2DegreesInvesting/practices/git.md

     and the develop branch serves as an integration branch for features.

 A team may agree on custom conventions beyond the “vanilla” workflows listed above.
-For example, you may agree to prefix a commit-title with “FIXME”, “Amend:” or to whatever to communicate with your team succinctly via a vocabulary you all share.
+For example, you may agree to prefix a commit subject with “FIXME”, “AMEND”, or something else, to communicate with your team succinctly via a vocabulary you all share.

 See also: